nextflow-io/nextflow/docs/process.rst

   }

-.. warning:: This feature is not supported by :ref:`k8s-executor` executors.
+.. warning:: This feature is not supported by :ref:`k8s-executor` and :ref:`azurebatch-executor` executors.

 .. _process-cpus: